 For countries outside of the EU, local regulations apply.

-What are the requirements regarding the Quality Management System in the USA?
+What are the requirements regarding the Quality Management System in the USA for Healthcare industry?

 In the USA, the requirements for the Quality Management System are covered in the regulation 21 CFR Part 820 – Quality System Regulation: